 “Unapproved thickeners” extend beyond thickeners such as flour and cornstarch.
 Food such as rice, noodles, barley, and dumplings should be avoided.
 If you want to include a starch such as noodles in a canned soup, wait until you plan to serve the item to add the starchy item.

-Not Adapting Canning Recipes for Altitude
+Canning Mistake #3: Not Adapting Canning Recipes for Altitude is Unsafe

 Altitude impacts both pressure canning and water bath canning.
 Most canning recipes are based on altitudes of lower than 1,000 feet or 305 meters above sea level.
 If you are in an altitude higher than that, you must adapt canning recipes based on your altitude.